elisa34/elisa34/README.md

 - # Hello ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

--   I’m @elisa34, a student at Digital Campus Montpellier
+-   I’m @elisa34, a student in Montpellier !

-- 🖥 I’m interested in new technologies, UI-UX design, basically everything that is digital, tech and video games.
+- 🖥 I’m interested in new technologies, basically everything that is digital, tech and video games.

-- 📚 I’m currently learning to code in HTML/CSS, JS, PHP, how to use Adobe apps ( Photoshop, Illustrator, Indesign,XD, Premiere Pro) and web marketing.
+- 📚 I’m currently studying QHSE at ESEQ Montpellier

 - 📫 How to reach me : by email at elisa.gest@hotmail.fr